mark-watson/haskell_book/manuscript/tutorial-pure.md

 At first glance, **let** and **where** seem very similar in that they allow us to create temporary variables used inside functions.
 As the examples in the file *LetAndWhere.hs* show, there are important differences.

-In the following code notice that when we use **let** in pure code inside a function, we then use **in** to indicate the start of an expression to be evaluated that uses any variables defined in a **let** expression.
+In the following code notice when we use **let** in pure code inside a function, we then use **in** to indicate the start of an expression to be evaluated that uses any variables defined in a **let** expression.
 Inside a **do** code block the **in** token is not needed and will cause a parse error if you use it. **do** code blocks are a syntactic sugar for use in impure Haskell code and we will use it frequently later in the book.

 You also do not use **in** inside a list comprehension as seen in the function **testLetComprehension** in the next code listing: